This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Here’s the other truth, equally valid:

-Then using my affiliate link is a way to sow into a creator whose mission is to pour back into you.
+If you were already purchasing something from Amazon—not as defiance, not as rebellion, but because that’s what your household requires—then using my affiliate link is a simple way to support a creator whose mission is to pour back into you.

-It simply allows Amazon to share a commission with me for referring the purchase.
+It simply allows Amazon to share a commission with me for referring your purchase.

 Ethical support is still support.